LUMIZYME- alglucosidase alfa injection, powder, for solution

 • Determine the number of LUMIZYME vials to be reconstituted based on the actual body weight in kg and the recommended dose of 20 mg/kg.
 Round the number of vials up to the next whole number.

-• Remove the required number of LUMIZYME vials from the refrigerator and allow the vials to sit for approximately 30 minutes at reach room temperature 20°C to 25°C (68°F to 77°F) prior to reconstitution.
+• Remove the required number of LUMIZYME vials from the refrigerator and allow the vials to sit for approximately 30 minutes at room temperature 20°C to 25°C (68°F to 77°F) prior to reconstitution.

 • Reconstitute each vial by slowly injecting 10.3 mL of Sterile Water for Injection, down the inside wall of each vial.
 Avoid adding the Sterile Water for Injection to the vial forcefully or directly onto the lyophilized powder to minimize foaming.